Arthur Kennedy (colonial administrator): Governor of Western Australia

 In 1854, Kennedy was promoted to the position of Governor of Western Australia.
 He took up the position the following year, serving until 1862.
 He reputedly had an autocratic manner and was considered a despot by many Western Australians.
 Popular opinion quickly turned against him, and in August 1856 a public meeting was held in Perth to protest against his methods.
 During his tenure as governor, Western Australia flourished, essentially because of the large amount of British money that was spent in the colony under the system of penal transportation of convicts.
 However, when Kennedy resigned in 1862, he claimed that much of the colony's success was due to his legislative efforts.
 On his return to England, he was appointed a Commander of the Order of the Bath (CB).

 Governor of Vancouver Island

 Kennedy's next appointment came in July 1863.
 The decision had been made that Vancouver Island and British Columbia, which had previously been governed together by a single governor (Sir James Douglas), were each to have their own governor, and Kennedy was appointed Governor of Vancouver Island.
 Compared to his previous appointments, Vancouver Island was comparatively insignificant, and might be considered a demotion.
 Kennedy arrived at Vancouver Island in March 1864.
 Facing an extremely aggressive Legislative Assembly determined to challenge his executive power, Kennedy achieved little of note in his three years in office.
 During this time the colony fell into a disastrous economic depression, and Kennedy was unfairly blamed by the colony's inhabitants.
-With the creation of the United Colonies of Vancouver Island and British Columbia, Kennedy left office in October 1866.
+With the creation of the united Colony of British Columbia, Kennedy left office in October 1866.